igncp/openaq-client/README.md

-# Open Air Quality Unofficial API Client written in Rust
+# OpenAQ Client

+Unofficial Open Air Quality API Client written in Rust.
 This is still work in progress.
+You can check the [examples](./examples) and the following links:

 - [Open Air Quality](https://openaq.org)
 - [Docs](https://igncp.github.io/openaq-client/doc/openaq_client)